actoron/jadex/docs/mkdocs/docs/Android User Guide/02 Installation.md

 ## Setting up an Android Virtual Device (AVD)
 If you haven't set up an Android Virtual Device at this point, follow this instructions.
 Open the AVD manager by clicking on ![](studio_avd_icon.png).
 Click on *Create Virtual Device* and follow the instructions.
-We recommend to choose a device which supports a minimum API Level of **21**.
+We recommend to choose a device which supports an API Level of **21**.
 Choosing an x86 ABI will result in a faster emulator, but can only run if hardware emulation is enabled on your system.
 Read more about this in the [Emulator documentation](http://developer.android.com/tools/devices/emulator.html#accel-vm)